1757-11-22 - Battle of Breslau

-Nádasdy at the head of the troops who had previously besieged Schweidnitz had just been reinforced by four cavalry regiments under Prince Esterházy.
+Nádasdy at the head of the troops who had previously besieged Schweidnitz had just been reinforced by 4 cavalry rgts under Prince Esterházy.

 According to the battle plan, Nádasdy deployed his corps into three columns.
-Grenadier companies were at the head of each of these columns.
+Grenadier coys were at the head of each of these columns.

-At dawn, the columns under General Nádasdy passed the river at Hartlieb (present-day Partynice) under the protection of a number of batteries of heavy artillery.
+At dawn, the columns under General Nádasdy passed the river between Hartlieb and the Kreuz Mill under the protection of a number of batteries of heavy artillery.
 After the crossing, these units deployed under the fire of the Prussian artillery.
 The Austrian right was anchored on the village of Oltaschin (present-day Oltaszyn) and the left extended up to Krietern where the artillery of the Reserve was planted.

 Preparation for the attacks of the main Austrian army